The Influence of Human-inspired Agentic Sophistication in LLM-driven Strategic Reasoners: Experiments and Discussion

 We transform our categorical features into ordinal variables as follows: agent $\in \{\text{EWA}=0, S=1, R=2\}$, $c \in \{c_{\varnothing}=0,c_{sim}=1,c_{bio}=2\}$, $m \in \{m_0=0 ,m_1=1\}$, and model $\in \{\text{Haiku}=0 , \text{Sonnet}=1\}$.
-Then, the overall sophistication score is computed as their sum.
-Table~\ref{tab:sophistication_effects} reveals the statistical effects of individual sophistication factors on our LLM-based agents, measured by linear regression models on the k-level AME.
-While the agent type does not significantly influence the results, the sophistication of LLM, $C$ and $M$ have significant effects.
-However, the effect direction is not aligned with our expectations, and a Spearman correlation test confirms a weak and insignificant negative correlation between the sophistication score and deviation from humans' k-level.
+Then, the overall sophistication score is computed as the sum of their scores.
+Table~\ref{tab:sophistication_effects} illustrates the statistical impact of individual factors on our LLM-based agents, as measured by linear regression models applied to the k-level AME.
+While the type of agent does not significantly affect the results, $C$ and $M$ show a significant impact.
+Interestingly, the direction of this effect does not align with our initial expectations.
+Additionally, a Spearman correlation test reveals a weak and statistically insignificant negative correlation between the sophistication score and the deviation from human k-level performance.